 As you know, I always have to try all the vegan places in the cities I visit.
 Unfortunately, that’s quite difficult in Bucharest because there are barely any vegan restaurants (check out my vegan Bucharest guide).
 Rawyal is a raw vegetarian brunch and dessert spot which sadly uses honey although they claim to be vegan.
 But Dana and I really enjoyed the food there, and the decor is super cute.
 As long as you watch out for honey (miere in Romanian) you should be fine.

 Stroll Through Cișmigiu Park

 I absolutely love going for walks, and if you’re with a friend this is another wonderful way to catch up.
 Bucharest has a lot of parks which I really appreciated seeing as how Athens is not a green city.
+In fact, the parks are one of my absolute favorite things to see in Bucharest.
 Cișmigiu Park is the oldest park in downtown Bucharest and surrounds the artificial Cișmigiu lake.
 It’s a really pretty and well-maintained park with statues and bridges that create a lovely atmosphere.
 You can even rent a rowboat, but we didn’t.

 Discover Traditional Romanian Houses at the Village Museum

 Bucharest is all about parks so if the weather permits make sure to visit at least two or three of them.
 Dana and I absolutely enjoyed our walk through Herăstrău Park.
 Located in the north of the city, Herăstrău Park is Bucharest’s largest park.
 It’s so huge that it has an entire section housing the open-air Village Museum.
 If you don’t have time to explore the rest of Romania, this museum exhibits traditional houses from different Romanian regions.